Today I’ll be answering a reader question from Tamara, who wrote in response to Anna’s post on getting rid of that “boy bathroom smell!” She asks:

 Any tips on how to clean a toilet, under the tank on the back ledge of the bowl, ya know that little space straight in front of a 4 year old’s aim?

-HOW TO CLEAN THE BACK LEDGE OF THE TOILET, UNDER THE TANK, TUTORIAL
+HOW TO CLEAN A TOILET (THE BACK LEDGE, UNDER THE TANK) TUTORIAL

 Here’s what you’ll need: